Continuous Assortment Optimization with Logit Choice Probabilities under Incomplete Information: Appendix A: Mathematical proofs of Section

 The following auxiliary results turn out to be useful; the proof of Lemma \ref{lem:properties-of-g} follows after the proof of Theorem \ref{th1}. \begin{lemma} It holds that $h(\varrho^*) = \varrho^*$.
 Moreover, for $\varrho\in[0,1]$, the following properties hold:

-for a universal constant $C>0$. \end{lemma} With these properties at our disposal, we continue the proof of the worst-case bound for Case~1, which closely follows the analysis of \cite{Broadie2011} on stochastic approximation schemes.
+for a universal constant $C>0$. \end{lemma} Note that by our choice of $\beta\geqslant\max\{0,\alpha-1\}$ it follows that $\varrho_t\in[0,1]$ for all $t\in\N$.
+With these properties at our disposal, we continue the proof of the worst-case bound for Case~1, which closely follows the analysis of \cite{Broadie2011} on stochastic approximation schemes.
 For the policy $\pi={\rm SAP}(\alpha,\beta)$, it holds for all $t \in \N$ that

 where the first inequality follows from $R_t-\varrho_t\in[-1,1]$ and the second inequality from Lemma \ref{lem:properties-of-g}, i.e.,\ \eqref{eq:k0}.
 Recalling the definition of $a_t$, an immediate consequence of the above bound is that we have, with $\delta_t := \E_\pi[ (\varrho_t - \varrho^*)^2]$, for any $t \in \N$,